barche/IoTaWatt_wiki_fork/Adding-Power-Channels-(CTs).md

 ![Config Chan4 Done](http://iotawatt.com/Images/config_chan4_done.gif)

 That's it.
-The screen returns to the complete list of inputs.
-At this point you can add more channels, or you can press _Commit and Restart_ at the top to update the configuration file on the IoTaWatt and restart it using the newly configured channels.
+The screen returns to the complete list of inputs where you can add more channels, or you can press _Commit and Restart_ at the top to update the configuration file on the IoTaWatt and restart it using the newly configured channels.
+If you need to change anything about an existing channel, just click on it's channel number button and edit the contents.

+***Other types of CTs

+We just configured a _current type_ CT and specified the burden value of that IoTaWatt channel.
+As mentioned at the top, there are different types of CTs, and some require other parameters to be specified:

+***Voltage Type CTs

+These are probably the easiest type of CT to configure, however they contain an integral burden resistor, so must be connected to an IoTaWatt channel with no on-board burden, or the on-board burden must be removed.
+To configure one of these (A typical model would be the SCT013-030), just select it from the drop-down list and click _save_.

+***Generic Type CT

+You will recall that this is the initial model designation for a CT when a new channel is added.
+Its also a drop-down choice when editing a CT channel.
+With this model selected, you must input the calibration factor _cal_ and the phase shift of the CT that is connected.
+This method of CT specification is intended for the sophisticated user who knows how to develop these numbers.
+For their benefit, the _cal_ factor is the primary amps corresponding to a 1V input to the channel.
+The cal factor is typically computed by dividing the "turns ratio" of the CT by the burden resistor value.
+For example, the SCT013-000 has a turns ratio of 2000, and when connected to a channel with a 24 ohm burden, the calibration factor would be 2000 / 24 = 83.33.
+You will notice that is the _cal_ value that was computed automatically when channel 4 was configured above.

+***